Movlid Khaybulaev: 2023 season

 Khaybulaev started off the 2023 season against Ryoji Kudo on April 1, 2023 at PFL 1.
 He won the bout via unanimous decision.

 Khaybulaev was scheduled to face Daniel Torres on June 8, 2023 at PFL 4.
 After Torres had failed a commission drug test and was pulled from the season, he was replaced by Tyler Diamond.
 Khaybulaev won the fight via an arm-triangle submission in the second round.

 2025 PFL Featherweight Tournament

 After almost two-years hiatus, on February 12, 2025, the promotion officially revealed that Khaybulaev joined the 2025 PFL Featherweight Tournament.
 In the opening round, he faced Jeremy Kennedy.

 In the quarterfinal, Khaybulaev faced Jeremy Kennedy on April 3, 2025, at PFL 1.
 He won the back-and-forth fight by split decision.

 In the semifinal, Khaybulaev faced Kim Tae-kyun on June 12, 2025, at PFL 5.
 He won the fight via unanimous decision.

 In the final, Khaybulaev faced Jesus Pinedo on August 1, 2025, at PFL 8.
 He won the bout via submission in the fifth round.

+Doping ban and relinquishment of Featherweight Tournament Championship

+On December 18, 2025, the United States Anti-Doping Agency (USADA) announced that Khaybulaev tested positive for recombinant human erythropoietin (rHuEPO, a synthetic form of EPO), and as a result was stripped by the PFL off his 2025 PFL Featherweight Tournament championship and the prize money associated with the win.
+Khaybulaev received a 12-month suspension from the USADA, retroactive to August 1, 2025, the date of his bout against Pinedo.
+Khaybulaev will be eligible to compete again on August 1, 2026.